 Applicants may argue that the examiner's conclusion of obviousness is based on improper hindsight reasoning.
 However, "[a]ny judgement on obviousness is in a sense necessarily a reconstruction based on hindsight reasoning, but so long as it takes into account only knowledge which was within the level of ordinary skill in the art at the time the claimed invention was made and does not include knowledge gleaned only from applicant's disclosure, such a reconstruction is proper."
-In re McLaughlin 443 F.2d 1392, 1395, 170 USPO 209, 212 (CCPA 1971).
+In re McLaughlin 443 F.2d 1392, 1395, 170 USPQ 209, 212 (CCPA 1971).

 Applicants may also argue that the combination of two or more references is "hindsight" because "express" motivation to combine the references is lacking.
 However, there is no requirement that an "express, written motivation to combine must appear in prior art references before a finding of obviousness."
 See Ruiz v.
 A.B.
 Chance Co., 357 F.3d 1270, 1276, 69 USPQ2d 1686, 1690 (Fed.
 Cir.
 2004).
-For example, motivation to combine prior art references may exist in the nature of the problem to be solved (Ruiz at 1276, 69 USPQ2d at 1690) or the knowledge of one of ordinary skill in the art (National Steel Car v.
-Canadian Pacific Railway Ltd., 357 F.3d 1319, 1338, 69 USPQ2d 1641, 1656 (Fed.
-Cir.
-2004)).
-See MPEP § 2143.01 for a discussion of proper motivation to combine references.
+See MPEP § 2141 and § 2143 for guidance regarding establishment of a prima facie case of obviousness.